Course outline

 • Distinguishing between the role of tissue health, biomechanics, sensory mechanisms and psychosocial factors and their influence on the person's pain experience.

-• Increase utilization of self-management strategies/home care
+• Increase utilization of self-management strategies/home care.

 Save $50 and register before June 1st